 What are the benefits vs. risks?

-- Imaging of the breast improves a physician's ability to detect small tumors.
+- Screening mammography improves a physician's ability to detect small tumors.
 When cancers are small, the woman has more treatment options.

 - No radiation remains in a patient's body after an x-ray examination.

 - X-rays usually have no side effects in the typical diagnostic range for this exam.